home > cruise ship priest program

 Recreational Boaters/Yachtsman Board Rep. Member: William H. Watson

 William Hughes Watson has an extensive and diverse background in the maritime industry.
 Will serves on the Administrative Board of the Apostleship of the Sea of the United States of America (AOS-USA), representing the yachting and recreational vessel sector.
 He is also vice president and governor of the Maritime Security Council, where he has been active for over a decade.
-The MSC, founded in 1988, is the oldest member-driven organization specifically tasked with promoting security issues in the maritime industry.
-Additionally, serves on the advisory boards of American Ports Caucus Institute and the National Maritime Law Reinforcement Academy.
+Additionally, serves on the advisory boards of American Ports Caucus Institute and the National Maritime Law Enforcement Academy.
 A maritime consultant, based in Washington, DC, where he works with ports, terminals, shipping owners and operators and the offshore industry worldwide on safety, security and environmental compliance issues.
 Will participates in the National Maritime Intelligence Group (NIAG); is the maritime representative to the National Council of ISACs (Information Sharing & Analysis Centers); and is presently working to reform the Maritime Sector Coordinating Council to liaise with the Maritime Government Coordinating Council under auspices of the National Infrastructure Protection Plan (NIPP) and Presidential Policy Directive (PPD) 21.
 He is also active in both the Council of American Master Mariners (Baltimore – Washington Chapter) and the Propeller Club of the United States (Washington, DC Port).
 With experience as a maritime journalist, a communications and security leader within one of the world’s leading flag States and now as a senior advisor and consultant, Will brings a wealth of experience and knowledge to each project with which he’s tasked.
 Because of the breadth of his experience, Will has been interviewed by numerous newspapers, magazines and radio and television stations as well as by both Fox News Channel and CNN.
 He has also lectured at the International Maritime Law Institute in Malta, the U.S. Merchant Marine Academy / Global Maritime And Transportation School (GMATS), the Maritime Institute of Technology and Graduate Studies (MITAGS) and at in-service training sessions for both the Naval Criminal Investigative Service (NCIS) and the Office of Naval Intelligence (ONI).
 Will has served as a delegate to both the United Nations (Contact Group on Piracy off the Coast of Somalia / CGPCS) and to the International Maritime Organization (IMO) and was a charter member of the Working Group for the Oceans Beyond Piracy project, sponsored by the One Earth Future Foundation.
 He recently chaired a Lloyd’s Maritime Academy conference and has been keynote speaker at numerous maritime conferences and events.
 He is a regular speaker and moderator at Homeland Security Outlook sponsored conferences.
-Will is a 3rd Degree Knight of Columbus and holds the Major and Patriotic Degree in the Ancient Order of Hibernians.
+Will is a 4th Degree Knight of Columbus; holds the Major and Patriotic (Tower) Degree in the Ancient Order of Hibernians; and serves on the Red Mass Committee of the John Carroll Society.